 The mention of a possible million-square-foot corporate campus designed for a single tenant certainly had some urban design-minded folks talking once Amazon dropped its RFP last week for a second headquarters.

-The document outlines a need for a minimum of 500,000 square feet of building space, at least in the first phase of the project — that requirement expands to a total square footage requirement of up to 8 million by 2027.
+The Amazon document outlines a need for a minimum of 500,000 square feet of building space, at least in the first phase of the project — that requirement expands to a total square footage requirement of up to 8 million by 2027.
 The Catalyst site certainly isn’t perfect, and could only meet that square footage requirement by going vertical, which would require some rezoning.

 Here’s where things might get a little disappointing.
-Notice the renderings in that brochure on the right — while CBRE is focused on the office sections of the Catalyst development, they still include the mixed-use stuff in their rendering, and you’ll see it’s lost a significant amount of height.
+Notice the renderings on the right in that image above — while CBRE is focused on the office sections of the Catalyst development, they still include the mixed-use stuff in their rendering, and you’ll see it’s lost a significant amount of height.

 If height like what we saw in last year’s marketing material was something a potential developer wanted to include in this project, a bit of rezoning would have to be in order — by my estimate, about half the site is zoned Urban Residential, and the other half Neighborhood Mixed-Use, categories that have height limits of about 40 and 60 feet respectively.

 And hey, if rezoning these sites allows for the verticality we saw in the JLL drawings, I’m for it, man — but the Austin Planning Commission might not be quite as excited, considering that the development would take over a site currently occupied by relatively low-cost student-oriented housing.
 Those kids need somewhere to live, and Domain 2: Domainier might not be in their price range.
 The massive economic benefit of this kind of development justifies its existence in my mind, but I also don’t think it’s going to show up without some controversy.